jdanks420/labwc-minimal-dark/README.md

     then run this command:

     chmod +x ~/.config/scripts/*
+## gtk theme notice
+if you would like the gtk theme i use in this rice and you have installed all the things just open nwg-look and pick Materia-dark-compact

 # thanks buds!
 big thanks to the people over at labwc. this is a very special wayland compositor and im a huge fan. god bless!